Namita-Dewang/Market-Sentiment-Analyzer-From-Twitter-news/README.md

 ## 🚀 Overview

-The **Market Sentiment Analyzer** is designed to give investors, analysts and researchers a quick snapshot of **public sentiment** around financial assets based on recent tweets and news headlines.
+The **Market Sentiment Analyzer** is designed to give investors, analysts and researchers a quick snapshot of **public sentiment** around financial assets based on recent tweets and news headlines..

 ---